wavefrontHQ/help/aws_intro.md

+##What is a Cloud Integration?

-[Amazon Web Services](http://aws.amazon.com) (AWS) is a collection of cloud-computing services that provide an on-demand computing platform.
-Wavefront supports cloud integrations, which allow you to ingest metrics directly from AWS and send them to Wavefront without needing to set up a Wavefront proxy.
-The AWS cloud integration is the quickest and easiest way to get your [CloudWatch](http://aws.amazon.com/cloudwatch) and [CloudTrail](http://aws.amazon.com/cloudtrail) data into Wavefront.
+Wavefront supports cloud integrations, a mechanism that allows you to ingest metrics directly without needing to send them to a Wavefront proxy.
+The [Amazon Web Services](http://aws.amazon.com) (AWS) cloud integration is the quickest and easiest way to get your [CloudWatch](http://aws.amazon.com/cloudwatch) and[CloudTrail](http://aws.amazon.com/cloudtrail) data into Wavefront.

 While any Wavefront user can view integrations, you must have the appropriate [permission](https://community.wavefront.com/docs/DOC-1090) to create, update, or delete an integration.

 Wavefront supports three types of AWS cloud integrations: